 Parekowhai’s Ten Guitars project is based on the Engelbert Humperdinck song.
 It was the B side of his international hit single, ‘Release Me’.
-In 1967, DJ Eddie O’Strange trashed ‘Ten Guitars’ on the Rotorua radio station 1ZC, and it became a New Zealand sing-along standard, especially among Māori.
+In 1967, DJ Eddie O’Strange thrashed ‘Ten Guitars’ on the Rotorua radio station 1ZC, and it became a New Zealand sing-along standard, especially among Māori.
 At this time of migration into the cities, as Māori struggled to retain their roots, the song promoted the utopian ideal of playing together in harmony, becoming an alternative national anthem.

 Parekowhai’s project consists of ten custom-made semi-acoustic guitars.
 They are crafted in imported maple and spruce, but their swamp kauri fixtures, rewarewa bindings, and paua kowhaiwhai inlays also make them ‘specifically Pacific’, Parekowhai says.
 Each guitar is numbered in Māori in inlaid paua on its fretboard, with the brand name ‘Patriot’ emblazoned on its machine head and strap.
 (Parekowhai says he chose ‘Patriot’ because it’s the name of a US missile used in the Gulf War.)
 Parekowhai's flash guitars imply both Māori community (the guitar as a common party instrument) and Māori aspiration (the Māori show-band tradition).